praneshpr/webpack-fem/README.md

-# Webpack Academy Courses for Frontend Masters
+#Pranesh Ranganathan - Webpack Academy Courses for Frontend Masters
 Code repository for the three Webpack courses recorded in 2018.

 ## Video Courses: